Mathyas Randriamamy

-Mathyas Todisoa François Randriamamy (born 23 April 2003) is a professional footballer who plays as a goalkeeper for Championnat National 2 club Sète, on loan from Ligue 1 club Paris Saint-Germain.
-Born in France, he plays for the Madagascar national team.
+Mathyas Todisoa François Randriamamy (born 23 April 2003) is a professional footballer who plays as a goalkeeper for UAE Third Division League club The Football Circle.
+Born in France, he has played for the Madagascar national team.

 Club career

 Born in France to parents of Malagasy descent, Randriamamy started his youth career with Paris FC.
 He joined Paris Saint-Germain (PSG) in 2016.
 On 16 August 2021, he signed his first professional contract with the club.

 On 24 January 2023, Randriamamy joined Championnat National 2 club Sète on loan until the end of the season.
+On 4 September 2023, he joined Cypriot club Ermis Aradippou.

+On 20 February 2025, it was announced that he had signed for League of Ireland First Division club Kerry.
+He made 4 appearances in all competitions before on 29 July 2025, Kerry announced that Radriamamy, along with teammate Shane Maroodza, had been released by the club, stating "Unfortunately, their values and principles didn't match the standards of the club".

+After leaving Kerry, he signed for UAE Third Division League club The Football Circle in October 2025.

 International career

 On 22 October 2020, Randriamamy received his first call-up from the Madagascar national team for 2021 Africa Cup of Nations qualification matches against Ivory Coast.
 He made his debut on 10 October 2021 in a 1–0 FIFA World Cup qualifier win against DR Congo.